Assessment & Measurement

 - Utilize the general assessments suggested by UW-Madison.

-The “Assessment & Measurement” self-directed course examines a variety of assessment techniques.
+The “Assessment & Measurement” deep dive topic examines a variety of assessment techniques.
 These assessment methods provide both instructors and students with clear expectations.

 Topics covered include: